MatrixAI/.github/.gitlab/issue_templates/research.md

----
-name: Research
-about: Research a new idea
-title: ''
-labels: enhancement
-assignees: ''

----

 ### What is your research hypothesis/question?
 <!-- What is the topic of research here?
 What is the question attempting to be answered?
 What are the resources that you intend to read/explore? -->